dawidejdeholm/dj_graph/README.md

 ![Image of network](https://github.com/dawidejdeholm/dj_graph/blob/master/autoencoder.png)

-THIS IS EARLY ALPHA.
-ALL CODE SHOULD WORK, BUT NOT FULLY COMMENTED.
-Download Bimanual dataset from their website.

 ## Prerequisites and installation
 We recommend using a conda env.
 Replace ${name} with your prefered environment name.